carldgosselin/virtual_reality/Project-8-Capstone-YouTheMan!/documentation/020 - Capture statement of purpose.md

 ## Statement of purpose

-This application is a mobile VR application for new VR users and educates them about the state of the VR industry in year 2016 and 2017.
+This application is a mobile VR application for people that want to engage in a confidence-boosting activity before entering a meeting or attending an social event.